Exercise and a Healthy Lifestyle

 Any movement really has to be better than being sat in front of the TV with a large bag of crisps!

-Yes exercise does burn off calories, but more importantly it keeps on burning calories over the next 24 hours or so as your metabolic rate increases i.e. you body becomes more efficient a burning the fuel you are taking in in the form of food.
+Yes, exercise does burn calories, but more importantly, it keeps on burning calories over the next 24 hours or so as your metabolic rate increases, i.e., your body becomes more efficient at burning the fuel you are taking in the form of food.

-Exercise helps improve the strength of muscles and gives a better form and definition to the body often making you feel better about yourself even if you haven’t lost weight as such.
-If muscles are becoming bigger via strength exercises it is also important to stretch, and warm-up cool-down sessions are needed with all activities to prevent injury.
+Exercise helps improve muscle strength and gives the body better form and definition, often making you feel better about yourself even if you haven’t lost weight.
+If muscles are becoming bigger via strength exercises, it is also important to stretch, and warm-up and cool-down sessions are needed with all activities to prevent injury.

 Exercise helps improve mood and mental health for a number of reasons.
-Firstly great hormones are secreted when you exercise, the so-called endorphins and have an effect similar to morphine and can help battle stress and depression.
-Endorphin release also helps in controlling appetite and increases sex-drive.
-The amount of endorphin release varies from one individual to another.
+First, great hormones, the so-called endorphins, are secreted when you exercise.
+These have an effect similar to morphine and can help battle stress and depression.
+Endorphin release also helps control appetite and increases sex drive.
+The amount of endorphin released varies from one individual to another.

 The benefits of exercise are greatly seen in reducing the risk of cardiovascular disease i.e. high blood pressure, heart attacks diabetes and stroke.